Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/3122/

 ### How to use Cluster Map Viz
-This app adds a custom cluster-map visualization to your Splunk instance.
+This app adds a custom cluster-map visualization to your Splunk instance.<br>
 It shows styled radiation icons in different colors for each cluster of geographical results, including the numerical value as a label.

 The custom cluster map visualization displays numeric values on a map.
 Both cluster icon size and color are determined by the numeric value automatically.

 #### Example Usage
-The visualization expects search results produced by the geostats search command.
+The visualization expects search results produced by the geostats search command.<br>
 Results are postprocessed automatically using the geofilter command in order to retrieve results for the visible map area and zoom level.

 Note: it does support a split-by clause, only a single numeric value by location can be processed.
 ```